Opinions, Ideas, Thoughts

 RETHINK YOUR SERVICES

 It may be that your company has evolved its service or products since you were founded.
-Or, that your services and prdocuts have naturally evolved.
+Or, that your services and products have naturally evolved.

 Take Netflix.
 The streaming service was not always just a streaming service.
 In 2011, the brand changed its service model from a monthly DVD subscription to a fully unlimited streaming option.
 With the change, a DVD option was considered a ‘premium add-on’ to the main unlimited streaming service they put on the forefront.